Complete a four-year degree in only three

-- ability to design your own course of study, with guidance from the dean
+- Design your own course of study, with guidance from your academic adviser

 - No additional charges for summer courses and accelerated course loads (Lynn University will pay for the extra credits required to earn your first bachelor’s degree)

 Eligibility and application procedure

-- All academic decisions regarding admission will be made by the vice president for academic affairs, in consultation with the deans of each college and the dean of the Institute for Achievement and Learning.
+- All academic decisions regarding admission will be made by the vice president for academic affairs, in consultation with the deans of each college and the executive director of the Institute for Achievement and Learning.